-Yeah, there are still sites out there where people are so intent on telling everybody that it's a regulated profession and I trained in whenever it was and I specialise in this and actually, most people already, if they're looking at your website, they know why they want you.
-They want to know where you are and what your number is.
-Okay.
-Ask for a website audit in the Boost Your Practice Facebook group and work on the suggestions.
-So, Boost Your Practice is your business.
+Now there are still sites out there where people are so intent on telling everybody that it's a regulated profession and I trained in whenever it was and and I specialise in this and actually, most people already but if they looking at your website, they know why they want you.
+They want to know where you are and what your numbers okay.
+Ask for a website audit in the boost your practice Facebook group and work on the suggestions.
+So best your practice is your business.

 Yeah, so that's a free Facebook group.
 It's my online classroom.
 If you know that you should be getting more patients through your website and you're not sure where to start.
-It can be a very overwhelming task, improving your website's performance.
+It can be a very overwhelming task and improving your website's performance.
 Then we do audits for all new members and take them through some easy quick wins to improve their website performance.

 Okay.
-I've just been told by one of the team that Andreas's surname is Eklund.
+I've just been told by one of the team that Andreas, his surname is excellent.
 He's the chap who was talking about maintenance treatments a few weeks ago, Andreas Eklund.
 Yeah, brilliant speaker and very well evidenced approach to maintenance care.
-Okay, and knowing your numbers, oh gosh, this is certainly one of Nigel Botterill's favourite, favourite topics and that nobody actually knows their number.
-What does that mean, Nicola?
+Okay, and knowing your numbers are gosh, this is certainly one of Nigel bottles favourite topics and that nobody actually knows their number.
+What does that mean?
+Nicola.

-So, at the moment, most practices have had a very bumpy year, and there's going to be people watching this that quite frankly can't afford a lean winter with cancellations and such coming in.
-So, the instinctive thing is just to immediately just stop any paid marketing that you're doing, which can be such a mistake, it really is worth having a look at the different avenues, how much are you spending and how many new patients are you getting?
-And just spending half an hour to do that and figure out and get the numbers so that you figure out which bits of your marketing are working.
+So, at the moment, most practices have had a very bumpy year, and there's going to be people watching this that quite frankly can't afford a lean winter, you know, with cancellations and such coming in.
+So the instinctive thing is just to immediately just stop any paid marketing that you're doing, which can be such a mistake, it really is worth having a look at the different avenues, how much you spending, and how many new patients are you getting?
+And just spending, you know, half an hour to do that and figure out and get the numbers so that you figure out which bits of your marketing are working.
 Because then by all means, turn the other things off and put more funds behind that.
 It's often not until we look that we figure out what's actually working.
-So, most practice owners when I say where do your new patients come from, they kind of just say, well, mostly word of mouth and some Google.
-And when we drill into it and look at where their new patients are coming from, there's often like opportunities, things that they'd forgotten about, that local newspaper ad that's just been a standing order for seven years that they've forgotten about.
+So most practice owners when I say where do you new patients come from, they kind of just say, well, mostly word of mouth and some Google mommy drill into it and look at where their new patients are coming from.
+There's often like opportunities, things that they'd forgotten about that local newspaper ad that's just been a standing order for like, seven years that they've forgotten about this.
 There's opportunities, there are things that they can improve.

-And one of the benefits of the coronavirus pandemic is that many people have stopped using Facebook and Google Ads suddenly, which means that the cost of pay per click advertising has dropped.
+And one of the benefits of the coronavirus pandemic is that many people have stopped using Facebook and Google Ads suddenly, which means that the cost of pay per click advertising is dropped.
 It's plummeted.
 I don't know if it's still way down low, but it's a lot cheaper than it was before.
-And it's still a fantastic way to get your face and business in front of people.
+And, and it's still a fantastic way to get your face and business in front of people.